 A family planning session is held in the surgery every Friday.
-There is a 'drop-in' clinic held 12 noon-1.00pm.
-There are also booked appointments 1.00-2.00pm.
+There is a 'drop-in' clinic held 12 noon-12.45pm.

 The clinic is run by a nurse and a female doctor.
 All aspects of contraception are covered (oral contraceptives, emergency contraception, coils, implants, depot injections, condoms, sterilisation and natural methods).
 We are also very happy to offer pre-pregnancy advice.
 All consultations are confidential and open to those of any age.
 If the time of the clinic is inconvenient, you may book to see the nurse or doctor during normal surgery.

 We offer a full range of health promotion via our practice nurses and health care assistants.
 Services include:

 - Dietary advice (weight reduction, reduce cholesterol, etc)